General Information - What is Homeschooling?

 • I am committed to work on a schedule and complete tasks as needed.

-Homeschooling is a wonderful alternative for many families and its success has become well documented.
+Homeschooling is a wonderful alternative for many families, and its success has become well documented.
 However, it is NOT a miracle worker.
 It does not guarantee that your child will graduate early, get a full scholarship to college, obtain a super job, or become someone famous.
 None of us are perfect.
 As parents, we're not perfect teachers.
 Our children are not perfect students.
 But with the right motivation, a good plan of study, and a commitment to persevere, homeschooling can be a good solution for many people.
-If homeschooling is not for your family, look into alternatives such as switching schools, private schools, tutors, or online learning.
+If homeschooling is not for your family, look into alternatives such as switching schools, private schools, private tutors, or online learning.

 Recommended Reading: 16 Greatest Mistakes Homeschool Moms Make.